sherazc/icna/FaithfulPlanner/README.md

 - Operation date could be assigned with the employee types needed to operate the day.

 ## /api
-Provides the backend API of application.
-It is spring boot application, configured to use kotlin and java.
+Backend API Application.
+Standard spring boot application, configured to use kotlin and java.
 Kotlin is the preferred language.
 File structure is a standard spring boot application

 - `/api/src/main/resources/db/migration`: Flyway migration scripts